4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/threats-vulnerabilities-data-security.md

 ## Phishing

-Phishing emails can be difficult to detect.
+Phishing emails can be difficult to detect and are one of the most common threats to data security.
 For example, they often address you by name to seem legitimate, but cybercriminals can easily find this information online.
 Therefore, it's important to stay alert and think before clicking.
 Phishing is very common and often works.
 For instance, in August 2020, elite gaming brand Razer suffered a data breach that exposed the personal information of approximately 100,000 customers.

 A security consultant discovered that a cloud cluster (a group of linked servers providing data storage, databases, networks, and software over the Internet) was misconfigured, exposing a segment of Razer's infrastructure to the public Internet, leading to a data leak.
 Razer took more than three weeks to secure the cloud instance from public access, during which cybercriminals had access to customer information that could have been used in social engineering and fraud attacks.